The Best Ordinary Products for Pigmentation & Melasma – if you have melasma, it is best to see a skin specialist if

 - Ascorbic Acid 8% + Alpha Arbutin 2%– The Ordinary have helpfully combined two of the most effective anti-pigmentation ingredients into one treatment serum.

-- Niacinamide 10% + Zinc– Niacinamide has many skin benefits, preventing pigmentation is one of them.
+- Niacinamide 10% + Zinc– Niacinamide has many skin benefits and preventing pigmentation is one of them.